 Goals encapsulate what you want to create in life.

 What are Goals in the Life Design Framework

 Goals are the primary, broad outcomes you wish to achieve in your life.
 A goal as a broad outcome may make it difficult to specify specific criteria for when the goal has been achieved.
 The achievement criteria will be subjective.
 Only you will know when you have achieved one of your goals.
-Examples of goals would be financial independence, expertise in your field, creating a healthy lifestyle, creating an online presence.
-Each of these are broad primary outcomes.
-The next step will be defining specific measurable objectives to reach these goals.

 Without goals, we are leaving our lives to random chance.

 Goals should be specific, relevant, not necessarily measurable, achievable, or time-based.
 As a goal is a broad primary outcome for achieving your vision it may not be measurable.
 If you have a goal to live a healthy lifestyle, you do not know what that lifestyle will be until you get closer to the goal.
 The goal needs to be fluid until you discover what a healthy lifestyle is for you.

 Examples of Goals